Ethan Brierley: Spennymoor Town (loan)

-On 24 March 2022, Brierley joined National League North side Spennymoor Town on loan for the remainder of the 2021–22 season.
-On 29 April 2022, Brierley was recalled from this loan spell by parent club Rochdale.
+Having made just three cup appearances for Rochdale during the 2021–22 season, Brierley joined National League North side Spennymoor Town on loan for the remainder of the season on 24 March 2022.
+On 29 April 2022, Brierley was recalled from this loan spell by parent club Rochdale, and started Rochdale's final two matches of the season.
+He was nominated for the LFE League Two Apprentice of the Season award, but lost out to Junior Tchamadeu of Colchester United.